cloudfoundry/docs-bosh/softlayer-cpi.md

   network: default
 ```

-The ``Bosh_ip`` property specified under ``cloud_properties`` is used for Softlayer CPI to differentiate the director and common vms.
+The ``Bosh_ip`` property specified under ``cloud_properties`` is used for SoftLayer CPI to differentiate the director and common vms.
 The one with cloud_property ``Bosh_ip`` is a common vm.
 The one without ``Bosh_ip`` is the director.

 Please notice that when the VM hostname length is exactly 64, the deployment is failing due to ssh problem.
-This is Softlayer’s limitation which can’t be fixed in a short term.
+This is SoftLayer’s limitation which can’t be fixed in a short term.
 We have a work around in the CPI that when the hostname with 64 characters is identified, a padding "-1" is appended to make it longer than 64.

 ---
 [Back to Table of Contents](index.html#cpi-config)